 - Several themes are adding extra space between field labels, the required symbol, and fields.
 WordPress adds HTML (<p> and <br/>) automatically, and some themes send it through this WP filter multiple times which adds paragraphs and line breaks inside the form.
-In many of these themes, you can fix this by adding [raw] around your form shortcode. [raw][ formidable id=x ][/raw]
+In many of these themes, you can fix this by replacing [formidable id="x"] with

-As of version 1.07.06, you can use [ formidable id=x minimize=1] to minimize the form HTML so there is nowhere to add the extra <p> and <br/> tags.
+[ formidable id=x minimize=1].
+This will minimize the form HTML so there is nowhere for your theme/other plugins to add the extra <p> and <br/> tags.

 Q. Why is there HTML showing in my email?